Another debate brawl? Fox News, Kelly set for Trump rematch

 On Tuesday, Trump and Democratic front-runner Hillary Clinton took big steps toward securing their parties' nominations with a series of state-by-state victories.

-After 10 Republican debates, there remains plenty to explore because the remaining candidates - Trump, Cruz, Rubio and John Kasich - have now staked out positions, Kelly said.
+After 10 Republican debates, there remains plenty to explore because the five remaining candidates - Trump, Cruz, Rubio, John Kasich and Ben Carson - have now staked out positions, Kelly said.

 "They will have to own those positions or try to wiggle out," she said.
 "But there is not that much wiggle room left on some of these things."